 The South Carolina State Capitol is located in Columbia and contains a number of monuments, portraits and statues pertaining to the state's history.
 The city has several museums dedicated to history, art and children, including the Columbia Museum of Art and the South Carolina State Museum.
 The area is also home to many outdoor activities including camping, fishing and kayaking.
 Plus, there are no shortage of college games to attend during football, baseball and basketball seasons.

-Hot Tips: The Historic Columbia Foundation gives tours of the city's historic homes.
+Take It or Leave It: The Historic Columbia Foundation gives tours of the city's historic homes.

 Columbia has a range of lodging options.
 The Columbia Marriott, located downtown, offers a fitness center, a restaurant and bar and an airport shuttle.
 Another luxury option is the Whitney Hotel, which contains suites with balconies and kitchenettes, as well as an outdoor pool.
 A number of chain hotels like the Ramada, Residence Inn and the Sheraton, are also available in the city.

-Hot Tips: Staying downtown will keep you close to the action.
+Take It or Leave It: Staying downtown will keep you close to the action.

 Hot Tips: Several budget and luxury lodgings provide free WiFi.